TeseoLou/clancy-nook-walking-tours/README.md

 - 🟢 **Could-Have (Green)** → Nice-to-have features <br>
 - 🔵 **Won’t-Have (Blue)** → Not feasible for this phase due to scope/time constraints

-#### **Site Hierarchy**
+### **Site Hierarchy**

-Site hierarchy refers to the organisation and structure of a website’s content and navigation.
-It determines how information is grouped, categorised, and accessed by users, impacting how efficiently they can find what they need.
-A well-structured site hierarchy enhances usability, accessibility, and overall user experience (UX) by guiding users through the website in a logical, intuitive way.
+Site hierarchy referred to the organization and structure of a website’s content and navigation.
+It determined how information was grouped, categorized, and accessed by users, impacting how efficiently they could find what they needed.
+A well-structured site hierarchy enhanced usability, accessibility, and overall user experience (UX) by guiding users through the website in a logical, intuitive way.

-From a UX perspective, site hierarchy plays a crucial role in:
+From a UX perspective, site hierarchy played a crucial role in:
-- Ensuring easy navigation so users find key information quickly.
+- Ensuring easy navigation so users could find key information quickly.
-- Minimising frustration by preventing unnecessary clicks or confusion.
+- Minimizing frustration by preventing unnecessary clicks or confusion.

-When designing a navbar and site structure, **standard best practices** guide how content is prioritised.
-These principles ensure a good user journey:
+When designing a navbar and site structure, **standard best practices** guided how content was prioritized.
+These principles ensured a good user journey:

-1. The homepage
+1. **The homepage**
-   - Should always be the first navigation item.
+   - Always served as the first navigation item.
-   - This serves as the starting point for users to explore the site.
+   - Acted as the starting point for users to explore the site.

-2. Pages arranged in a logical order
+2. **Pages arranged in a logical order**
-   - Main content comes first (e.g., Tours).
+   - Main content appeared first (e.g., Tours).
-   - Supplementary content follows (e.g., Gallery, Reviews).
+   - Supplementary content followed (e.g., Gallery, Reviews).
-   - Action-oriented items (e.g., Contact) appear last or are highlighted.
+   - Action-oriented items (e.g., Contact) appeared last or were highlighted.

-3. About sections are commonly integrated into the homepage rather than a standalone page.
+3. **About sections were commonly integrated into the homepage rather than a standalone page.**
-   - Many sites place the About section on the homepage, ensuring quick access while keeping navigation concise.
+   - Many sites placed the About section on the homepage, ensuring quick access while keeping navigation concise.

-4. Primary actions should be made visually distinct.
+4. **Primary actions were made visually distinct.**
-   - The most important action (e.g., "Contact") should stand out using color or styling.
+   - The most important action (e.g., "Contact") stood out using color or styling.

-5. Supporting Functional Pages:
+5. **Supporting functional pages:**
-   - A 404 Error Page ensures that users are properly redirected if they encounter a broken link.
+   - A **404 Error Page** ensured that users were properly redirected if they encountered a broken link.
-   - A Success Page provides confirmation after users complete a form submission, reinforcing positive engagement.
+   - A **Success Page** provided confirmation after users completed a form submission, reinforcing positive engagement.

-By following these principles, the Clancy Nook website will provide an intuitive user experience that aligns with expectations.
-I have identified which features should be standalone pages and which should exist as sections within pages.
+By following these principles, the Clancy Nook website provided an intuitive user experience that aligned with expectations.
+The project identified which features should be standalone pages and which should exist as sections within pages.

 | **Page Name**   | **Purpose** |
 |------------|---------|